stefanes/PSTibber/docs/functions/Get-TibberPriceInfo.md

 ```

 ### -Resolution
-Specifies the resoluton of the results.
+Specifies the resoluton of the results (applicable only when '-Last' is provided).

 ```yaml
 Type: String